 - Continuing to use the stimulant in the face of social/interpersonal problems that result from, or are made worse by, the use of the stimulant

-- Prioritizing stimulant use to such an extent that social, occupational, and recreational activities are either given up on completely or are reduced drastically
+- Prioritizing stimulant use to such an extent that social, occupational, and recreational activities are either given up or are reduced drastically

 - Repeatedly using the stimulant in situations in which it is physically hazardous